supershaneski/chatgpt-with-image-sample/README.md

 # GPT-4 Vision

 From what I can gather, image input is included in API call together with the other chat parameters.
-In the app, there are two ways to perform image for analysis.
+In the app, there are two ways to perform image analysis.
 First, you can send the image data together with your query.
 The number of images you can upload at one time is controlled by the variable `maxFileUploadCount` in the `next.config.js` file.
 I was assuming that gpt-4-vision will let multiple image input per call based on the behavior from ChatGPT but I am not sure, and if possible, what is the upper limit.

 ```javascript
 env: {